Hello World #

 What Just Happened?

-How did we go from make to suddenly running icarus and then cocotb?
+to suddenly running icarus and then cocotb?
 The sequence of events was as follows:

-1. make compiles and executes the HDL (iverilog and vvp are ran during the make sequence)
+compiles and executes the HDL (iverilog

-3. the simulator advances time and cocotb schedules things to occur, values to be set, etc.
+process - the simulator advances time and cocotb schedules things to occur, values to be set, etc.

-4. Test completes
+- Test completes

-The output of make shows that our test, hello_world, ran to completion and reported a pass (because nothing was checked in our testbench).
-The "hello learncocotb.com" string was also displayed on the output.
+, ran to completion and reported a pass (because nothing was checked in our testbench).
+The "hello learncocotb.com"

-For ease of viewing we can also redirect the output of vvp to a logfile.
+For ease of viewing we can also redirect the output of vvp

 Adding Logifle #